samuraininja84/UnityPackages/README.md

       - This Repository: https://github.com/starikcetin/Eflatun.SceneReference.git#4.1.1
       - Odin Inspector: a paid tool, so you'll either need to buy it or remove the Odin Inspector References by hand.
         - I plan on eventually making an editor for this.
-  - Optional Struct is from this video by artificial: https://www.youtube.com/watch?v=uZmWgQ7cLNI Thimble is a custom logging tool for Yarn Spinner that I wrote.
+  - Optional Struct is from this video by aartificial: https://www.youtube.com/watch?v=uZmWgQ7cLNI
+  - Thimble is a custom logging tool for Yarn Spinner that I wrote.
 Instructions are included in the package.
   - UI Tooling is a collection of UI editing tools for stylizing UI objects in Unity.
   - Variable References is a collection of Structs made to hold value references.
     - Based on this talk at Unite 2017 by Ryan Hipple (https://www.youtube.com/watch?v=raQ3iHhE_Kk).